onekiloparsec/aa-js/README.md

 Other implementations: [Swift (SwiftAA)](https://github.com/onekiloparsec/SwiftAA), [C# (AASharp)](https://github.com/jsauve/AASharp).

 AA.js is the port in javascript of the C++ implementation of Astronomical Algorithms by J.P.
 Naughter, called [AA+](http://www.naughter.com/aa.html), based on the reference text book by Jean Meeus.
+It is written in TypeScript, and covered as much as possible with tests validating the correctness of the algorithms.
+Tests are inspired from Jean Meeus' book and those written in SwiftAA, and are much more extended than what is available in AA+.

 AA.js is the backbone of scientific algorithms used in [arcsecond.io](https://www.arcsecond.io).

 I am the author of the Swift version too.
 It's called [SwiftAA](https://github.com/onekiloparsec/SwiftAA).

 Installation
 ================